Q5 Fake or Real News: Circular Reporting

 Today, journalism is not much different, with television media filled with entertainment news, reality TV, and exaggerated stories spread on social media.
 Due to the speed at which news can now travel, circular reporting is a new phenomenon causing the quick spread of fake news.

-1. Play the video on "How False News Can Spread" and learn more about circular reporting.
+Step 1.
+Play the "How False News Can Spread" video in the right column and learn more about circular reporting.

-2. Circular reporting, or the spread of fake news, can often create a filter bubble, a place where our biases allow fake news to continue to spread without anyone questioning the source.
+Step 2.
+Circular reporting, or the spread of fake news, can often create a filter bubble, where our biases allow fake news to continue to spread without anyone questioning the source.
 So, in simple terms, what happens is:

-2. It is read, reported, published by someone else, and not fact-checked.
+- It is read, reported, and published by someone else, and not fact-checked.

 Can you think of a recent example and share it with your classmates?
 For example, how often have you heard a particular celebrity is pregnant or has passed away?